qoobiss-ro/ontrace-ios/README.md

 The `onMessage` callback will be called every time there is a new state to transition to.

 There are two scenarios for completing the flow and getting a callback from `onCompleteResult` :

-1. User cancels on the landing page or the second page, Terms and Conditions
+Scenario 1: The user cancels the process on the landing page or the second page (Terms and Conditions).
-2. User gets through the flow
+Scenario 2: The user successfully completes the entire flow.

 The response is of type OntraceCompletionResult.
 This response contains a requestId and using this API